salomon-hernandez-soto/salomon-hernandez-soto.github.io/_pages/about.md

 ---

 ## Objective Statement
-I am currently seeking an internship related to engineering design or manufacturing, which will allow me to leverage my CAD skills and sharpen my design methodology.
+I am currently seeking a full-time role/internship in product design or an adjacent field, which will allow me to take high ownership in my designs.

 ## Education

-Salomon is currently a junior in Mechanical Engineering.
-He has recently been specializing in engineering design and manufacturing courses.
+I am currently a senior in Mechanical Engineering.
+I've been specializing in engineering design and manufacturing courses.

 * Vanderbilt University
   * B.E Mechanical Engineering
-  * Junior, graduating May 2027
+  * Senior, graduating May 2027
   * GPA : 4.0 / 4.0

 ## Technical Skills

-Salomon has a number of technical skills which he has built through increasingly complex projects and through dedicated engagement with rigorous coursework.
+I have a number of technical skills which I've has built through increasingly complex projects and through dedicated engagement with rigorous coursework.

 * CAD (SolidWorks, Fusion360, AutoCAD)
 * Fused Filament Fabrication (FFF)